balajils/balajils/README.md

 - 👋 Hi, I’m @balajils
-- 👀 I’m interested in Astrophysics projects
+- 👀 I’m interested in Data visualization projects
-- 🌱 I’m currently learning Python and DSA
+- 🌱 I’m currently learning Python, Data Viz, and ML
-- 📫 How to reach me (tw: @orufiltercoffee)
+- 📫 How to reach me (X: @orufiltercoffee)

 <!---
 balajils/balajils is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.